 Conventional CCD detectors have two major disadvantages: they are slow to read out and they suffer from read noise.
 These problems combine to make high-speed spectroscopy of faint targets the most demanding of astronomical observations.
-It is possible to overcome these weaknesses by using electron-multiplying CCDs (EMC-CDs).
+It is possible to overcome these weaknesses by using electron-multiplying CCDs (EMCCDs).
 EMCCDs are conventional frame-transfer CCDs, but with an extended serial register containing high-voltage electrodes.
 An avalanche of secondary electrons is produced as the photon-generated electrons are clocked through this register, resulting in signal amplification that renders the read noise negligible.
-Using a combination of laboratory measurements with the QUCAM2 EMCCD camera and Monte Carlo modelling, we show that it is possible to significantly increase the signal-to-noise ratio of an observation by using an EMCCD, but only if it is optimised and utilised correctly.
+Two such cameras : QUCAM2 and QUCAM3 are now available for use on WHT/ISIS.
+Their performance is almost identical with QUCAM3 displaying slightly lower noise due to CIC (see Section 2.4) Using a combination of laboratory measurements with the QUCAM2 EMCCD camera and Monte Carlo modelling, we show that it is possible to significantly increase the signal-to-noise ratio of an observation using these cameras, but only if they are utilised correctly.
 We also show that even greater gains are possible through the use of photon counting.
-We present a recipe for astronomers to follow when setting up a typical EMCCD observation which ensures that maximum signal-to-noise ratio is obtained.
-We also discuss the benefits that EMCCDs would bring if used with the next generation of extremely large telescopes.
-Although we mainly consider the spectroscopic use of EMCCDs, our conclusions are equally applicable to imaging.
+We present a recipe for astronomers to follow when setting up QUCAM2 and QUCAM3 on ISIS which ensures that maximum signal-to-noise ratio is obtained.